doselect/docs.doselect.com/source/includes/_invite_api.md

 - If you are trying to access this endpoint with invalid `DoSelect-Api-Key` or `DoSelect-Api-Secret`.
 It will return `401 UNAUTHORIZE` with relevant message.
 - If you are trying to access an invite of different company.
 It will return `403 FORBIDDEN` with relevant message.
 - If an invite does not exist with the email to a particular test.
 It will return `404 NOT FOUND` with relevant message.
-- If you trying to access this endpoint with valid data.
+- If you are trying to access this endpoint with valid data.
 It will return `201 CREATED` with success response.

 ### JSON payload attributes: